France is the most visited country in the world.

 With a dynamic combination of excellent pistes and awesome bars, St Anton is the place to come if you want to ski hard and party harder.

 Soelden ski resort in Austria is impressive in so many ways but particularly when it comes to fast, new lifts and a rip-roaring nightlife.

 Alta Badia is one of the best places to ski in the Dolomites.
 It has gentle slopes accessible from several villages and is a great base for exploring the Sella Ronda.

-Cortina d’Ampezzo is the type of resort we imagine there would be if there were skiing in heaven.
-Spectacular scenery, wide, gentle open slopes, a charming and historic town and food and wine that’s, ...
+Cortina d’Ampezzo is the type of resort we imagine skiing in heaven.
+Spectacular scenery, wide, gentle open slopes, a charming and historic town and food and wine that’s to-die-for.